Walks Around Opotiki and the Waioeka Gorge

 Another part of the Motu Trail cycleway, this is the more challenging of the Motu Trails, although still an easy-going gradient for walkers.
 Walk through dense native forest with awesome views of the Pakihi Valley and surrounding hills.
 Mid-way along the track is the Pakihi Hut for an overnight stay if needed.

-Location: The track can be accessed from either Pakihi Road, 22km east of Opotiki, for the uphill walk, or from Motu Road, 45km via Toatoa from Opotiki, for the downhill walk.
+Location: The track can be accessed from either Pakihi Road, 22km (14 miles) east of Opotiki, for the uphill walk, or from Motu Road, 45km (28 miles) via Toatoa from Opotiki, for the downhill walk.
 Shuttle services operate in Opotiki to transport you from either end of the trail.

 12. Otipi Track (5 Hours One Way)